sahani-deriv/flutter-deriv-packages-1/packages/deriv_env/README.md

 # Deriv Env

-`deriv_env` is a Flutter package that provides a way to store, retrieve and manage environment variables.
+`deriv_env` is a Flutter package that provides a way to retrieve and manage environment variables.
 It is built on top of the `base_env.dart` inteface, which provides an interface for interacting with the environment.

 ## Installation